CPD Violence Prevention, Reduction and Public Health

 Teaching and learning

 Unit 1 (September-October: half a day per week): A lecture series will develop your knowledge of the impact of violence on health and critically review public health strategies to prevent and control violence.
 You will be encouraged to read widely and to keep abreast of current trends and issues.
-Additional workshops will be used to explore the topics covered and apply theory to practice in the workplace or community.
+Additional workshops will be used to explore the topics covered and apply theory to practice.
 A robust learning agreement is in place by the end of Unit 1, outlining the project and accountability issues.

 All lectures, workshops and seminars will be delivered online.
 Additional online CANVAS (VLE) based activity and learning will also be available.
 A major resource for this module is the Violence Prevention Information System, a global knowledge platform for preventing violence created by the Violence and Night Life team, Public Health Institute.

-NHS staff with a role in aggression and violence management in security and or clinical settings within the NHS.
+To be a NHS staff member with a role in aggression and violence management in security and or clinical settings within the NHS.

 Candidates are expected to provide details of their role aligned to that above in their application to LMJU personal statement, this supported specifically by line management reference which should more broadly support their application to study and bring evidence based driven changes to their practice area.